scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 allows the user to highlight a subset of the chromosome, is accessible from within the Dash application.
-This information includes the starting position and ending position of the brush, as well as the length (in base pairs) of the selection made with the brush..
+This information includes the starting position and ending position of the brush, as well as the length (in base pairs) of the selection made with the brush.

 Manhattan Plot
 ==============